dsccommunity/ComputerManagementDsc/README.md

 * IsSingleInstance: Must be set to 'Yes'.
 Required.
 * RequestFile: The full path to the Offline Domain Join request file.
 Required.

+## xHostFileEntry
+xHostFileEntry is used to manage individual entries in the local machines host file.

+* HostName: The host name to validate (e.g. www.contoso.com)
+* IPAddress: The IP address the entry should be set to - optional if Ensure is set to absent
+* Ensure: "Present" ensures the entry exists, "Absent" ensures that the entry doesn't exist - optional, defaults to "Present"

 ## Versions

 ### Unreleased
 * Added the following resources:
     * MSFT_xOfflineDomainJoin resource to join computers to an AD Domain using an Offline Domain Join request file.
+    * MSFT_xHostFileEntry resource to managed host entries on the local machine
 * MSFT_xOfflineDomainJoin: Corrected localizedData.DomainAlreadyJoinedhMessage name.
 * xComputer: Changed credential generation code in tests to avoid triggering PSSA rule PSAvoidUsingConvertToSecureStringWithPlainText.
              Renamed unit test file to match the name of Resource file.